Is a Correction Looming Ahead for Austerlitz Acquisition Corporation I (AUS)

 AUS’s Market Performance

-AUS stocks went up by 0.10% for the week, with a monthly drop of 0.00% and a quarterly performance of 0.51%, while its annual performance rate touched -1.61%.
-The volatility ratio for the week stands at 0.18% while the volatility levels for the past 30 days are set at 0.17% for Austerlitz Acquisition Corporation I. The simple moving average for the period of the last 20 days is 0.22% for AUS stocks with a simple moving average of -0.26% for the last 200 days.
+AUS stocks went down by 0.00% for the week, with a monthly jump of 0.20% and a quarterly performance of 0.31%, while its annual performance rate touched -1.71%.
+The volatility ratio for the week stands at 0.30% while the volatility levels for the past 30 days are set at 0.21% for Austerlitz Acquisition Corporation I. The simple moving average for the period of the last 20 days is 0.07% for AUS stocks with a simple moving average of -0.34% for the last 200 days.

-Volatility was left at 0.17%, however, over the last 30 days, the volatility rate increased by 0.18%, as shares surge +0.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.41% upper at present.
+Volatility was left at 0.21%, however, over the last 30 days, the volatility rate increased by 0.30%, as shares surge +0.20% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading unchanged at present.

-During the last 5 trading sessions, AUS rose by +0.20%, which changed the moving average for the period of 200-days by -0.71% in comparison to the 20-day moving average, which settled at $9.78.
+During the last 5 trading sessions, AUS remain unchanged, which changed the moving average for the period of 200-days by -1.21% in comparison to the 20-day moving average, which settled at $9.78.
 In addition, Austerlitz Acquisition Corporation I saw 0.82% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AUS